-- i.
-Skid Testing Skid Testing was previously recommended to be performed on a biannual cycle.
-However, because the 183A Phase II Extension and the Manor Expressway remain in like-new condition, and do not warrant skid testing at this time.
-It is recommended that skid testing be performed on the original 183A Turnpike pavement sections in the relatively near term future.
-In the meantime, the facility should continue to be monitored for any wet-weather safety issues. - ii.
+- ii.
+Skid Testing Since 183A Phase II Extension and Manor Expressway remain in likenew conditions, skid testing is not warranted at this time.
+As the facility ages, skid testing is recommended to be performed on a bi-annual cycle.
+It is recommended that skid testing be performed on the original 183A Turnpike pavement sections in the relatively near term.
+In the meantime, the facility should continue to be monitored for any wet-weather safety issues.
+The most common method of evaluation reported by state DOTs was the locked-wheel skid test following ASTM (American Society for Testing and Materials) E274.
+Using ASTM E274 specifications, states described skid numbers (SNs) of 30 and above as acceptable for low-volume roads and 35-38 as acceptable for heavily traveled roads. - iii.
 Joint and Crack Sealing Routine joint and crack sealing will be covered as part of the Performance Based Maintenance Contract.
-The Maintenance Contractor is required to fill cracks on a routine basis to help preserve the life of the pavement. - iii.
-Rideability and Pavement Profiling The rideability of the pavement for the System should be routinely assessed to determine if settling or heaving is occurring and addressed as necessary.
+The Maintenance Contractor is required to fill cracks on a routine basis to help preserve the life of the pavement.